 - 2 teaspoons vanilla extract

 - 1/2 cup all-purpose flour

 - 1/2 cup packed brown sugar or coconut sugar

 - 1/8 teaspoon salt

 - 1/2 cup (1 stick) unsalted butter cold and cubed (or solid coconut oil)

 - 1/2 cup powdered sugar

-Cover pan with foil.
-Allow to chill in refrigerator for an hour or overnight.
-When ready to bake, remove french toast from fridge.
+- Cover pan with foil.
+Allow to chill in the refrigerator for an hour or overnight.
+When ready to bake, remove french toast from the fridge.

-Meanwhile, make the cream cheese icing: Combine powdered sugar, cream cheese and milk in a medium bowl and whisk until smooth.
-Add more more or less milk depending on consistency desired.
+- Meanwhile, make the cream cheese icing: Combine powdered sugar, cream cheese and milk in a medium bowl and whisk until smooth.
+Add more or less milk depending on consistency desired.